gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy glanced through the neighboring slit.
 "Yup.
 The bull is Big Blue, and the cow is Pillow.
 We've had them forever---they're practically family."

-The two old clouds were hardly moving, but Noxy could have watched them for hours.
-She loved the way they slowly changed shape as they drifted about, and how soft they felt when she stroked them.
-Being up in the sky on a cloud was like riding on a grownup's shoulders when you were little, only a thousand times better.
-You could see everything---mountain goofs standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up...
-When the air was still, and the cloud was just drifting, it felt like the whole world was a story that was about to be told for the very first time.

 Thokmay stepped back and wrinkled his nose.
 "They smell like wet goofs."

 "That's because they haven't rained for a while," Noxy explained defensively.